trses/screw-nut-knobs/README.md

 * infill: 50% (depending on your stability requirements)
 * support: yes for knobs with hubs, no otherwise

-I usually print the knobs with hubs upside down and sand the top surface with 120 grit, 240 grit, and 360 grit sand paper.
+I usually print knobs that have hubs upside down and sand the top surface with 120 grit, 240 grit, and 360 grit sand paper.